Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms

 \subsection{System Architecture}

-As shown in Fig. \ref{fig:structure}, our proposed method is divided into front-end and back-end.
-In the front-end, the raw measurements are pre-processed by th omnidirectional perception system including VIO, visual object detector and map-based localization.
+As shown in Fig. \ref{fig:structure}, our proposed method is divided into a front-end and a back-end, and Omni-swarm independently runs on each drone in the swarm.
+In the front-end, the raw measurements are pre-processed by an ego-motion estimator (VIO), visual drone tracking module (VDT), and multi-drone map-based localization module (MDML).
 In the back-end, graph-based optimization is utilized for state estimation.
-After that, we utilize the estimated result and the latest VIO to propagate the aerial swarm state.
+After this, we propagate the real-time state of the aerial swarm with the latest VIO and the estimated states.